JeffersonLab/clasrec-orchestrators/README.md

 DPEs to be started on the nodes and it will use them as soon as they are alive.

-For each DPE, the orchestrator will first deploy and link the standard I/O services and the user reconstruction services.
+For each DPE, the orchestrator will first deploy the standard I/O services and the user reconstruction services.
 Then it will configure the I/O services to process one of the input files.
 Finally, it will request to start the reconstruction of the file using all cores in the node.

 Each new DPE will be used for I/O and reconstruction (i.e. each node will be in charge of reconstructing its own single file).
 When a DPE finishes a file,